luke-karmic/email-verify/readme.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
+* For verifying email leads to avoid bouncing and affecting email deliverability for your domains
 * Can add CSV file and run the program which will output the leads verified and the % of bounces
 * Uses SMTP or MX to create an incomplete TCP request to verify the email